 Meet the citizens from Delaware’s past.
 Costumed interpreters will share their stories at tombstones throughout the cemetery.

-This year Laurie Schaefer and Henry Shaw will share the Civil War love story of Anne Sanborn Clason and Captain Marshall Clason.
-Anne Sanborn Clason, her sister Amelia Sanborn Hills, and mother, Martha Sanborn donated most of the money to build OWU Sanborn Hall.
+Anne Sanborn Clason will tell her Civil War love story with Captain Marshall Clason.
+(Anne Sanborn Clason, her sister Amelia Sanborn Hills, and mother, Martha Sanborn donated most of the money to build OWU Sanborn Hall)